sophiabiscottini/nano-link/README.md

 ## 📋 Overview ꒰ᐢ. .ᐢ꒱

-NanoLink is designed to handle high traffic (solving the *Thundering Herd* problem), ensure data consistency in concurrent environments, and process access metrics asynchronously to minimize end-user latency~ ✧
+ZipLink is designed to handle high traffic (solving the *Thundering Herd* problem), ensure data consistency in concurrent environments, and process access metrics asynchronously to minimize end-user latency~ ✧

 ### Key Goals ⋆˙⟡